 Since 1 April 2017 the payment has decreased to £155.05 a week in England.

-For those people who were already on a higher rate of FNC from before 2007, when a single band was introduced, their payments is £213.32 per week.
+For those who were already on a higher rate of FNC in 2007 (when the single band was introduced), payments have now reduced to £213.32 per week.

 The nursing care contribution is paid directly to the care home by the NHS.
 If your relative pays their own care fees, this amount will be deducted from their bill.
 If they are council-funded, the council will deduct this amount from the money it pays to the care home.